Bartholomew de Villemore

 Bartolomew de Villemore was a French courtier and administrator to Mary of Guise, the mother of Mary, Queen of Scots.

 Villemore was an official in the household of Mary, Queen of Scots in France.
 In February 1551 Mary of Guise directed Patrick, Master of Ruthven to him for payment of 400 French crowns.
 Ruthven complained that Villemore offered payment in old deprecated testoons and sous.
+During Mary of Guise's visit to France, Villemore was involved with the wardrobe of her household, and commissioned black velvet gowns for two of her gentlewomem.

-He was employed in Scotland, and returned to visit the household of Queen Mary in France at Villers-Cotterêts in September 1554.
+He was employed in Scotland, and returned to visit the household of Mary, Queen of Dcots, in France at Villers-Cotterêts in September 1554.
 Françoise de Paroy et d'Estainville, Mary's governess, wrote to Mary of Guise that they were glad to hear his news.
 Mary was having her portrait painted by an artist who had served Francis I, Duke of Lorraine.

 Villemore was appointed Comptroller of the Scottish exchequer on 1 May 1555, making him receiver-general of crown revenue.

 On 12 May 1559 John Scrimgeour of Myres wrote to Villemore about building work at Falkland Palace.
 Only the glazing of the tower windows was completed, more work would be needed to finish the chambers and galleries before Mary of Guise visited.
 He was repairing timberwork in the palace and stables.
 He was also working on new fencing, ditches, and dykes, and wanted to discuss these works with Villemore in person.
 The letter shows that Villemore was involved in directing the Regent's works.
 It is kept at the National Archives of Scotland with a group of receipts and vouchers from Villemore's comptroller accounts in 1558 and 1559.